 Do you see any bias between MDs and DOs for Neurology?

-- Her residency was volume-heavy and she was seeing a great deal of patients
+- Her residency was volume-heavy and she was seeing many patients

 - Great in-patient heavy doing a lot of in-patient rotations in stroke and acute neurology and Neuro-ICU